 For this project, you'll need:

-- About 4 lbs of clear melt and pour soap base
+- About 4 pounds of clear melt-and-pour soap base

-- A 12" PVC pipe mold with end cap
+- A 12-inch PVC pipe mold with end cap

-- A quality 12" piece of clean, dry loofah
+- A quality 12-inch piece of clean, dry loofah

 - Fragrance and/or color, as desired

 Prepare the Mold

-Take your mold and make sure that it is free from any dust or dirt on the inside.
+Make sure that the soap mold that it is free from any dust or dirt on the inside.
 Put the end cap on firmly.